 In 1967, Wenatchee established a sister city relationship with the Amori Apple Blossom Festival in Japan, and the nation watched history being made after the 50th Festival as the first human stepped onto the surface of the Moon.

-93 years strong, the Washington State Apple Blossom Festival now draws thousands of visitors from around the world during the last weekend in April and the first weekend in May.
+The Washington State Apple Blossom Festival now draws thousands of visitors from around the world during the last weekend in April and the first weekend in May.
 The 11-day festival includes:

 - Carnival: The Festival is very proud to have America's seventh largest carnival, Funtastic Shows, participate in its annual event.
 There are approximately 25 rides and games for all age groups, plus lots of food.
 The Funtastic Carnival is located at Riverfront Park at the foot of Fifth Street on the Columbia River.